Cecilia Ivimy

 T +44 (0)20 7632 8500 Clerk Michael Smith Clerk Thomas Belcher Clerk Jake Foote E

-Cecilia is an experienced public law advocate with particular expertise in judicial review and human rights law.
-She has represented clients at all levels and in multiple complex appeals in the domestic courts, and frequently represented the United Kingdom before the European Court of Human Rights.
+Cecilia is an experienced public law advocate with particular expertise in judicial review, human rights and information law.
+She regularly acts in complex public law and human rights challenges to legislation, Government policy, and regulatory action as well as challenges to individual public authority decisions in a wide range of contexts.
+She is expert in sensitive and contentious information law disputes.
+She has represented clients at all levels and in multiple appeals in the domestic courts and the European Court of Human Rights.
 She is a ranked junior in Public and Administrative Law and Civil Liberties.

-Cecilia is a member of the Attorney General’s A Panel.
+Cecilia is a member of the Attorney General’s A Panel of counsel.
 She is a CEDR accredited mediator.

 Specialisms